The Homotopy Type of a Poincar\'e Duality Complex after Looping

-The next natural step in the hierarchy of difficulty is the classification of $(n-1)$-connected Poincar\'e $(2n+1)$-complexes.
-Though this is still generally an open problem, we will apply two homotopy theoretic simplifications that allow us to solve it.
+The next step in the order of difficulty is to classify $(n-1)$-connected Poincar\'e $(2n+1)$-complexes.
+Though this is still generally an open problem, we can apply two homotopy theoretic simplifications that make this problem solvable.
 First, we consider the classification problem after our spaces have been localized at some prime $p$.
-The motivation here is that localized spaces are much simpler from the perspective of homotopy theory, yet they retain a good chunk of the homotopy theoretic information from the original space.
-If one succeeds working at individual primes, it is sometimes possible to \emph{lift} the results to the category of integral spaces (see~\cite{Sullivan2} for a better introduction to this philosophy, or~\cite{MNT1} for some of the basic properties).
+The motivation here is that localized spaces are much simpler from the perspective of homotopy theory, yet they retain much of the homotopy theoretic information of the original space (never-the-less, it is sometimes possible to lift $p$-local results back to the category of integral spaces).
 Second, we consider the classification problem after looping our spaces.
-Here one can often use the associative $H$-space structure on loop spaces to decompose them up to homotopy as a weak product of \emph{simpler} spaces.
+Here one can often use the associative $H$-space structure on loop spaces to decompose them up to homotopy as a weak product of simpler spaces.
 Spaces that are not homotopy equivalent sometimes have the same loop space homotopy decompositions, so it is reasonable to expect that a loop space homotopy classification will be simpler.
-Recalling the \emph{adjoint} isomorphism $\seqm{[\Sigma X,Y]}{\cong}{[X,\Omega Y]}$ of homotopy class groups, one can appreciate that a loop space homotopy classification is for many practical purposes just as good as a homotopy classification of the original spaces.
+Since there is an adjoint isomorphism $\seqm{[\Sigma X,Y]}{\cong}{[X,\Omega Y]}$ of homotopy groups, a loop space homotopy classification is for many practical purposes as good as a homotopy classification of the original spaces.

 Let the homology Bockstein operation

 be the composite \seqmm{H_*(X;\zmodp)}{\delta_r}{H_{*-1}(X;Z_{\zmod{r}})}{\rho_r}{H_{*-1}(X;\zmodp)}, where $\rho_r$ is the connecting map in the homology long exact sequence associated with the short exact sequence